 Athletic, courageous, friendly, energetic

 Taco Terriers are friendly and playful.
 Despite their small size, they have big personalities.
 In fact, they compensate for their small stature with bravery and boldness, although they can sometimes show aggression.

 The dogs like to be the center of attention and show their displeasure if they do not get what they need.
 That means these dogs won’t be your ideal choice if you want a more relaxed and placid dog.

 However, if you or your family member has allergy issues, the Taco Terrier can be a great fit.
 That’s because the breed is hypoallergenic.
 Additionally, even though they don’t get recognition as designer dogs by American Kennel Club, other canine clubs do recognize them.

-Before you purchase this dog breed, it’s good to be prepared with info such as expected lifespan, sociability, trainability and health.
+Before you bring this dog home, it’s good to be prepared with info such as expected lifespan, sociability, trainability, and health.
 This way you will know how much work you will have to put in to make your pet comfortable, sociable, and agreeable to the family.